Take a moment and ask yourself if you’re working too much.

 The case for working less

 See what happens when you make the changes I just described.
-Chances are that you will become more productive.
+Chances are that you will become more productive when you get into a better rhythm of work.

 As bestselling author Richie Norton put it: